Fedi6431/Password-Manager/README.md

 # Password manager
 ## ⚠ DISCLAIMER: THIS ISN'T A REAL PASSWORD MANAGER ⚠
-## ⚠ DON'T USE IT TO STORE IMPORTANT PASSWORD ⚠
+## ⚠ DON'T USE IT TO STORE PASSWORD ⚠
 ## User guide
 ### Password manager
 ![immagine](https://github.com/Fedi6431/Password-Manager/assets/102946457/8f1eb039-8192-49a7-a17f-1c218781e6cb)